humairshoukat/Alexa-using-Python/README.md

 # Alexa-using-Python
-Alexa Has Only 2 Tasks to perform:
+Alexa has only 2 tasks to perform:

 1. Listen